Philosophy of Science

 Spacetime Theory and Gravitation

-In another chapter, I illustrate the importance of choosing a topology with the relationship between general relativity and Newtonian gravitation.
+I have also illustrated the importance of choosing a topology when considering the relationship between general relativity and Newtonian gravitation.
 Accounts of the reduction of the former to the latter usually take one of two approaches.
 One considers the limit as the speed of light c → ∞, while the other focuses on the approximation of formulas for low velocities.
 Although the first approach treats the reduction of relativistic spacetimes globally, many have argued that ‘c → ∞’ can at best be interpreted counterfactually, which is of limited value in explaining the past empirical success of Newtonian gravitation.
 The second, on the other hand, while more applicable to explaining this success, only treats a small fragment of general relativity.
 Building on work by Jürgen Ehlers, I propose a different account of the reduction relation that offers the global applicability of the c → ∞ limit while maintaining the explanatory utility of the low velocity approximation.
 In doing so, I highlight the role that a topology on the collection of all spacetimes plays in defining the relation, and how the choice of topology corresponds with broader or narrower classes of observables that one demands be well-approximated in the limit.